-Empirical studies quantifying the impact of fisheries to hard bottom habitats are few.
+There are few studies quantifying the impact of fisheries to hard bottom habitats.
+Part of the reason for the lack of studies is because the vast majority of trawling occurs in sand habitats (Kasier et al., 2002).
 However, it is known that towing demersal trawls across rock substrates will cause damage or death to a significant proportion of large, upright attached species such as sponges and corals (Løkkeborg, 2005).
-In the Gulf of Alaska, 67% of sponges were damaged during a single pass of a trawl (Feese et al, 1999).
+In the Gulf of Alaska, 67% of sponges were damaged during a single pass of a trawl.
+The study demonstrated that a significant number of boulders were displaced and emergent epifauna were removed.
+This was for hard-bottoms made up of pebbles, cobbles and boulders at depths of 206m to 274m where natural disturbance would be minimal (Feese et al, 1999).
 Other species such as hydroids, anemones, bryozoans, tunicates and echinoderms are vulnerable to mobile fishing gear (McConnaughey et al, 2000; Sewell and Hiscock, 2005).
 Trawling may also reduce habitat complexity as boulders and cobbles associated with the hard substrate are moved around (Engel and Kvitek, 2008; Fresse et al, 1999).